One-dimensional scaling limits in a planar Laplacian random growth model: Overview of results

 so $e^{\pm i\beta_{\capc}}$ is mapped by the basic slit map to the base point of the slit i.e.~$f_{\capc}(e^{ \pm i \beta_{\capc}}) = 1$.
 Therefore particle $j$ has parent $0$ if $|\Phi_{j}(e^{i (\theta_j \pm \beta_{\capc})})|=1$ and particle $j$ has parent $k\geq 1$ if

 where $\Phi_{k,j}(z)=f_k \circ f_{k+1} \circ \cdots \circ f_j(z)$.

 In the $\mathrm{ALE}(0,\eta)$ model, each successive particle chooses its attachment point on the cluster according to the relative density of harmonic measure (as seen from infinity) raised to the power $\eta$.
 As the highest concentration of harmonic measure occurs at the tips of slits, intuitively one would expect that for sufficiently large values of $\eta$ each particle is likely to attach near the tip of the previous particle.
-In this paper we show that this indeed happens, and we identify the values of $\eta$ for which the above event occurs with high probability in the limit as $\capc \to 0$.
+In this paper we show that this indeed happens, and we identify the values of $\eta$ for which the above event occurs with high probability in the small-particle limit, that is, we show that the probability tends to $1$ as $\capc \to 0$.
 Figure \ref{alesimulations} displays $\mathrm{ALE}(0,\eta)$ clusters for different values of $\eta$.